replyve/replyve.github.io/faq.md

 permalink: /faq/
 ---

+## Why there is no sound and vibration when I get notifications for Incoming Chat Call or chat message?
+Make sure you have allowed notification sound for Replyve in your device notification settings.\
+(Settings -> notifications & control center -> app notifications -> Replyve -> Incoming Calls -> Allow sound and Allow vibration)\
+OR\
+(Settings -> Manage Apps -> Replyve -> Notifications -> Incoming Calls -> Allow sound and Allow vibration)

+For messages:
+Repeat above process and replace Incoming Calls with messages.

+If notifications are disabled for Replyve, please allow Replyve to show notifications.

+## Why Replyve is not be able to receive calls/messages when my device is connected to internet?
+Replyve must be synced in the notification tray to receive calls.\
+You may not be able to receive chat call or messages because your device has applied battery optimizations for Replyve.\
+Please allow background activity for Replyve or disable battery optimizations if needed.\
+(Settings -> Manage Apps -> Replyve -> Battery -> Allow Background Activity)

+Also if your device is employing intelligent background power consumption management, select allow or don't restrict background power usage.\
+(Settings -> Battery -> Background power consumption management -> Allow/Don't Restrict background power usage)

+## Why Replyve is not running in background on my device?
+Replyve must be synced in the notification tray to receive calls.\
+You may not be able to receive chat call or messages because your device has applied battery optimizations for Replyve.\
+Please allow background activity for Replyve or disable battery optimizations if needed.\
+(Settings -> Manage Apps -> Replyve -> Battery -> Allow Background Activity)

+Also if your device is employing intelligent background power consumption management, select allow or don't restrict background power usage.\
+(Settings -> Battery -> Background power consumption management -> Allow/Don't Restrict background power usage)

 ## How can I change my password?
 Replyve does not support changing password at this stage.
 So make sure to remember your password.